neo-project/global-blockchain-compliance-hub/_posts/Germany/1111-11-03-germany-tax-and-auditing-requirements.md

 ---

 ### Taxation of cryptocurrencies

 In Germany, Bitcoin and other cryptos are not considered as a commodity, a stock, or any kind of currency.
-Instead, these things are considered as private money in a way that’s similar to foreign currency.
+Instead, they are considered as private money in a way that’s similar to foreign currency.
 Trading bitcoins/altcoins are considered as a private sale under rule 23 EStG which has tax-free benefits.
 According to this rule, it means anyone trading bitcoins/altcoins is totally tax exempted if their capital gains are not more than 600 EUR.
 Also, if a trader is selling his/her Bitcoin/altcoins after a period of one year or more, then those capital gains are also totally tax exempt.